 The Board will engage key public and private stakeholders, including its One-Stop partners and local business organizations to gather input and feedback.
 It will begin to identify and develop career pathways that lead to better jobs.
 It will also identify any skills gaps for the identified careers.
 It will work with its training provider partners to develop appropriate programs and curricula to fill these gaps.
 It will work one-on-one with partners via the Passport Referral Mechanism to share information about common customers.
 Finally, it will continue to host roundtables, discussions, and forums to promote and advocate for a skilled and prepared workforce in the DeKalb area.

-Description. of Service to Adults and Dislocated Workers – Provide a description and assessment of the type and availability of adult and dislocated worker employment and training activities in the local area.
+2.Description of Service to Adults and Dislocated Workers – Provide a description and assessment of the type and availability of adult and dislocated worker employment and training activities in the local area.

 The Board provides career services through its physical One-Stop location and its Mobile Career Lab.
 Upon entry, an individual is directly referred to the specific service(s) that best meet(s) his/her particular needs.
 Such referrals may include partner organizations within the WorkSource DeKalb system as well as alternative resources available in the local community.